latchbio/latch/docs/source/subcommands.md

 #### `--base-image`, `-b`

-One of `opencl`, `cuda`, `docker`.
+One of `opencl`, `cuda`, `docker`, `default`.
 If provided, the workflow will be built using with the specified software in the environment.
 These options are mutually exclusive.
+If not provided or `default`, will use a bare-minimum image.

 ## `latch register`